justinux/justinux.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: First post on new site
+title: First post on new site from Atom.io
 ---

 Really excited to have a new blog site up to talk about what I've been working on and new findings.